GarySimons/girlsrun/README.md

 The project required that a user can **create an account,** log in and use that account to access their profile and to get extra member content.
 I achieved this with **Django's** useful features which quickly allow accounts to be created and tracked.

-The project also needed an **e-commerce** element, using **Stripe** to control payment from users.
+The website needed to have an **e-commerce** element, using **Stripe** to control payment from users.
 I have set up an online shop selling branded merchandise.
 This allows users to browse, add to a shopping bag and purchase the items.

 ---